Anshpreet/Anshpreet/README.md

 - 👀 I’m interested in Backend as well as Frontend development
 - 🌱 I’m currently learning ReactJS upgrading myself to Full Stack Developer
 - 😄 Pronouns: She/her
-- 📫 Reach me- Twitter: @anshpreet_kaur
+- 📫 Reach me: Twitter: @anshpreet_kaur
+- ⚡ Fun Fact: I am a Volleyball Player 🏐 & addicted to Netflix.

 <!---
 Anshpreet/Anshpreet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.